-- A strong school ethos which empowers tolerance and respect, including respect for difference and diversity. - A planned approach in PSHE to the issue of bullying in a context which promotes self-esteem and confident relationships. - High profile of anti-bullying procedures and policy through corporate posters, assemblies and events such as national anti-bullying week.
+- A strong school ethos which empowers tolerance and respect, including respect for difference and diversity. - A planned approach in PSHE to the issue of bullying in a context which promotes self-esteem and confident relationships. - High profile of anti-bullying procedures and policy through corporate posters, assemblies, and events such as national anti-bullying week.

-The school promotes and strengthens the Student voice through:
+The school promotes and strengthens the student voice through:

-- Listening to student issues and concerns in the student council. - Giving students a democratic voice in the school council. - Involving Students in interviews for members of staff - Consulting Students about change and policy development. - Student led assemblies
+- Listening to student issues and concerns in the student council, equality and diversity committee and house captains. - Giving students a democratic voice in the school council and other committees. - Involving Students in interviews for members of staff - Consulting Students about change and policy development. - Student led assemblies - This enables us to hear from all students, even those who can be harder to hear.